magooey2/Reorder/README.md

 # Reorder
-Reorder some Maxima output for TeX imput.
+Reorder some Maxima output for TeX input.
 Written in C.